 For British applicants with no current British passport, a birth certificate showing a minimum of one parent and proof of National Insurance number is required.
 For non EU nationals, a permit which shows your right to work must also be produced.

 All applicants must also submit a duly completed by a doctor at their own registered medical practice following the current guidance.
 A fee will be payable direct to your doctor for this service.
 A certificate of medical examination has to be submitted during the application process and is valid until the driver reaches 45 years old.
 Thereafter a medical must be resubmitted every 5 years and this becomes an annual requirement upon reaching the age of 65.

-Attendance on a Disability Awareness & Safeguarding Training course organised by the council is also required for which a non-refundable fee of £35 is payable at your first appointment.
+Attendance on a Disability Awareness & Safeguarding Training course organised by Oxfordshire County council is also required, for which a non-refundable fee of £50 is payable at your first appointment.
 There will be a short test at the end of the course to ensure you have understood the course content.
-Only applicants who can show evidence of prior attendance and attainment of will not be required to complete this training.
-Please ensure that you bring your original certificates with you to your appointment).
+Only applicants who can show evidence of prior attendance and attainment of will not be required to complete this training (please ensure that you bring any such certificates - originals only - with you to your appointment).
 You can use this link to book a course.

 Applicants for whom English is not their first language may be asked to provide evidence of having gained a qualification that was taught and assessed in English.
 Applicants who cannot demonstrate a reasonable level of spoken English and/or a suitable qualification may be required to undertake an independent assessment of their spoken English.
 This assessment will be undertaken at the applicant's expense at the Council offices.